I'M SO HAPPY YOU'RE HERE!

 - White, blue, bright pink, bright red, neon colors, purples

 - Why to stay away from white?
 White often turns blue!
-Instead, opt for a cream!
+Instead, opt for a cream or beige.

 Styling is HUGE.
 I want you to look and feel your best during your session.
 Long dresses, skirts and anything with movement is vital.
 That will allow me to capture so many artistic shots with your wardrobe.